 - Alcohol and tobacco

 The scalp is one of the areas most commonly affected by psoriasis.
 It is important to recognize the characteristics of scalp psoriasis in order to better understand how to deal with outbreaks or avoid them altogether.

-- Preferably use a soft brush or comb to avoid irritating the affected scalp area.
-We advise that you refrain from scalp and head massages and steer clear of hot styling tools like hair dryers.
+- A soft brush or comb should be used to avoid irritating the affected scalp area.
+We advise that you refrain from scalp and head massages and steer clear of hot styling tools, like hair dryers.

-- Choose your hair care products.
-Select a mild or medicated shampoos adapted to scalp psoriasis.
-Aggressive detergents and synthetic fragrances contained in some products can cause itchiness, it is therefore crucial to use a silicone and sulfate free shampoo.
+- Choose your hair care products carefully.
+Select mild or medicated shampoos formulated for psoriasis.
+Some products contain aggressive detergents and synthetic fragrances which irritate skin further; therefore, opt for a silicone and sulfate free shampoo.

-- Avoid using chemical dyes which can irritate, flare up the skin and cause outbreaks especially when you suffer from scalp psoriasis.
-Lean towards natural and organic hair.
+- Avoid using chemical dyes which can irritate the skin and cause flare ups and outbreaks.
+Lean towards gentle natural and organic hair products.

-- Relaxation!
-Because we know that one of the triggering factors is stress related.
-So enjoy moments of peace and just let go.
+- Relax!
+Stress is a triggering factors is stress related.
+So enjoy moments of peace and let go.

-Finally, easier said than done: do not scratch.
-Remember that 5 minutes of scratching is two or three weeks more of scalp psoriasis.
+And last, but not least: do not scratch!
+5 minutes of scratching leads to two or three weeks more of scalp psoriasis.